OzanYasin/git-and-github-bootcamp/README.md

 `git switch cats` makes me a local cats branch AND sets it up to track the remote branch origin/cats.

 > The new `command git switch` makes this super easy to do!
 It used to be slightly more complicated using `git checkout` **(git checkout --track origin/master)**.

+## Fetching

+Fetching allows us to download changes from a remote repository, BUT those changes will not be automatically integrated into our working files.

+It lets you see what others have been working on, without having to merge those changes into your local repo.

+Think of it as "please go and get the latest information from Github, but don't screw up my working directory."